|Nutritional Guidelines (per serving)|

 This fabulous shrimp gumbo is flavored with some spicy andouille sausage, tomatoes, and the "holy trinity" of Cajun and Creole cooking: onion, celery, and bell pepper.

-Serve the gumbo with hot boiled rice and a garnish of green onions or parsley.
+Serve the gumbo with hot boiled rice and a garnish of green onions or parsley and enjoy!

-- 1 pound sliced andouille sausage (or another smoked sausage)
+- 1 pound andouille sausage (or another smoked sausage, sliced)

 - 6 cups chicken broth